teivah/100-go-mistakes/docs/index.md

 ### Unnecessary nested code (#2)

+???+ info "TL;DR"

-**TL;DR**: Avoiding nested levels and keeping the happy path aligned on the left makes building a mental code model easier.
+    Avoiding nested levels and keeping the happy path aligned on the left makes building a mental code model easier.

 In general, the more nested levels a function requires, the more complex it is to read and understand.
 Let’s see some different applications of this rule to optimize our code for readability: